 Introduction

-Since moving to Open Source, PowerShell Core or PowerShell 7, or just plain PowerShell, has been a continuing work in progress.
+Since moving to Open Source, PowerShell Core or PowerShell 7 (or just plain PowerShell), has been a continuing work in progress.
 Windows PowerShell, first introduced to the public in 2003, was first released formally, as Windows PowerShell v1, in 2006.
 Over the next decade, Microsoft released multiple versions of Windows PowerShell, ending with PowerShell 5.1.

-Additionally, Windows PowerShell changed from an add-in to Windows to an integrated feature of Windows.
+Initially, Windows PowerShell was an add-in but Microsoft wisely made Windows PowerShell to an integrated feature of Windows.
 Microsoft plans to support Windows PowerShell 5.1 for a long time, but no new features are likely.

 In 2016, the PowerShell development team began working on an open-source version of PowerShell based on the open-source version of .NET Core.
 You can read the announcement by Jeffrey Snover here: https://azure.microsoft.com/en-us/blog/powershell-is-open-sourced-and-is-available-on-linux/.

-The initial versions, PowerShell Core 6.0, 6.1, and 6.2, represented, in effect, a proof of concept – you could run the core functions and features of PowerShell across the Windows, Mac, and Linux platforms.
+The initial versions, PowerShell Core, Versions 6.0, 6.1 and 6.2, represented, in effect, a proof of concept – you could run the core functions and features of PowerShell across the Windows, Mac, and Linux platforms.
 Those early versions also enabled the development team to implement all the necessary tooling to allow future development.
 But they were quite limited in supporting the rich needs of the IT professional community.

 With the release of PowerShell 7.0 came improved parity with Windows PowerShell.
 A few modules did not work with PowerShell 7, and a few more operated via a compatibility mechanism.
 PowerShell 7.0 shipped in 2019 and was followed by version 7.1 and Version 7.2 (released in late 2021).
 This book uses the term “PowerShell 7” to include both PowerShell 7.0, 7.1, and 7.2.
 If there are version-specific issues, the chapters call those out specifically.